cp3hnu/Accumulation/README.md

     git submodule add https://github.com/cp3hnu/Accumulation.git
     ```

 2. Open the `Accumulation` folder, and drag `Accumulation.xcodeproj` into the file navigator of your app project.

 3. In Xcode, selecting the application target under the "Targets" heading in the sidebar.

-4. Ensure that the deployment target of `Accumulation.framework` matches that of the application target.

-5. In the tab bar at the top of that window, open the "Build Phases" panel.
+4. Select "General".
+Add `Accumulation.framework` in "Framework, Libraries, and Embedded Content".

-6. Expand the "Target Dependencies" group, and add `Accumulation.framework`.
+5. Expand the "Target Dependencies" group, and add `Accumulation.framework`.

-7. Click on the `+` button at the top left of the panel and select "New Copy Files Phase".
-Rename this new phase to "Copy Frameworks", set the "Destination" to "Frameworks", and add `Accumulation.framework`.